falopez10/musicguru/README.md

 * **CSS**: Although I see advantage in tools like [SASS](https://sass-lang.com/), I believe the language used for styling will keep being the standard in web development, and CSS itself is really useful for small projects.
 * **[Firebase hosting](https://firebase.google.com/)**: Currently I serve the webpage on firebase hosting.
 * **[Github actions](https://github.com/features/actions)**: The basic build and deployment is executed from github servers via github actions.
+* **[Github API](https://docs.github.com/en/rest)**: To emulate a working music API I used gists, and then fetched them with github's public API, which allows under 60 requests per day.

 *Made by Fabio.
 From Colombia, for the 🌍*